skyscrapers/terraform-cloudwatch/README.md

 # terraform-cloudwatch

+N.B.
+Releases >= 2.0.0 been upgraded to use Terraform 0.12.?

 Terraform module to setup cloudwatch alerts and push them to SNS.
 This repository contains the following modules:

 * `api-gateway`: Creates general alerts for the api-gateway.